 Ames: Home of Iowa State University

 Founded in 1858, Iowa State has been around for 160 years!
 The school got its start as a land-grant university under the Morrill Act.
 Although ISU started off focusing on farming and agriculture experimentation, it grew over the years and today offers more than 100 undergraduate majors.
-Distinctions that were picked up along the way include the birthplace of the first electronic digital computer, and being part of the Manhattan Project, which was responsible for the development of the atomic bomb.
+Distinctions that were picked up along the way include being the birthplace of the first electronic digital computer, and playing a role in the Manhattan Project, which was responsible for the development of the atomic bomb.
 The school nickname, the Cyclones, has been around since 1895.
-After a high number of cyclones(what is now called tornadoes) devastated Iowa that year, ISU’s football team had a 36-0 win over Northwestern State.
+After a high number of cyclones(what is now known as tornadoes) devastated Iowa that year, ISU’s football team scored a 36-0 win over Northwestern State.
 The press put two and two together, and Iowa State and the Cyclones have been associated ever since.

 Arriving on campus, I parked in the east parking deck, which worked out well since no permit was needed in the evening time.
 From there, I began checking out the many buildings that make up this 1,813-acre campus.
 The first place I explored was the Gerdin Business Building, home to the Ivy College of Business.